tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 * [README.md](Activities/03_Stu_Setting_up_Remix_And_Ganache/README.md)

-Have the TA's circulate the room to assist with any installation issues that students may be having -- Students may have to add an allow rule to windows firewall.
+Have the TAs circulate the room to assist with any installation issues that students may be having.
+Students may have to add an allow rule to the Windows firewall.

 ---